aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 1.6.4 =
+* Improvement: Add a "rows per page" option for pagination for ozzymuppet.

 = Version 1.6.3 = (April 1, 2017)
 * FIX: Log URLs with queries correctly and add REMOTE_ADDR, HTTP_USER_AGENT, and REQUEST_URI to the debug log for ozzymuppet.